NVlabs/DeepInversion/README.md

 This work is made available under the Nvidia Source Code License (1-Way Commercial).
 To view a copy of this license, visit https://github.com/NVlabs/DeepInversion/blob/master/LICENSE

+## Updates

+- 2020 July 7.
+Added CIFAR10 inversion result for ResNet34 in the folder cifar10.
+Code on knowledge distillation will follow soon.

 ## Requirements